 El Dorado Canyon has a long and storied mining history which includes 150 years of mining activities by Native Americans, Spanish Explorers and Mormons prior to 1861.
 In 1863, miners from nearby Potosi flooded the area and established four town sites in the narrow canyon, the establishment of which caused some excitement on the western coast.

-1864 established a ten-stamp stamp mill was built near the mouth of Eldorado canyon despite a six month lead time for supplied to arrive in the remote location.
+In 1864, near the mouth of Eldorado canyon a ten-stamp stamp mile is built.
+This despite a six month lead time for supplied to arrive in the remote location.
 At the time, Eldorado canyon was part of the Arizona territory and the Eldorado mill was the first in the Arizona territory.

-As the town grew, a post office was added in 1865, however the area was a rough camp with the nearest law about 300 miles away.
+As the town grew, in 1865 the town added a post office.
+However the area was a rough camp with the nearest law about 300 miles away.
 Vigilantes dispensed justice to those who crossed the line.

-Nelson, Nevada was founded in 1905 some seven miles west at the head of Eldorado Canyon.
-The old town was abandoned for the new site.
+Founded in 1905 Nelson, Nevada is located some seven miles west at the head of Eldorado Canyon.
 The town of Nelson slumped for two decades beginning in 1909, but the 1930’s found a resurgence in gold production.
-By 1941, 220 tons of ore were processed daily in three cyanide mills.
+By 1941, the three cyanide mills processed 220 tons of ore daily.
 The population reached 600 persons, however increased costs caused the gold production to slow and eventually cease.
-Total gold production is estimated at 10,000,000.00 with the Techatticip mine accounting for over half of this value.
+The Techatticip mine produced over half of the total gold produced in the area.
+The gold produced by the region has an estimated valued at $10,000,000.00.

-When Davis damn was put into operation in 1951, the original town site in Eldorado canyon were buried and drowned by the rising waters of the newly formed Lake Mojave.
+In 1951, Davis Damn is completed.
+The original town site in Eldorado canyon was buried and drowned by the rising waters of Lake Mojave.

 Today, the town of Nelson hosts some 37 people in the 2010 census.
 The older section of town hosts many old buildings, ruins, cars, mining equipment and all in all is an eclectic collection of mining and western history.
 The current occupants have a wonderful collection of old mining gear and western history, mixed with an eclectic collection of art.